This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 The IsDB has two core documents governing the Bank’s approach to climate change, the Climate Change Policy and Climate Change Action Plan 2020-2025.

-4. Leveraging resources.
+- Leveraging resources.
 The CCP recognises that meeting the dual investment needs of climate and development will require substantially scaled-up capital.
-Accordingly, the critical need to crowd-in additional private (and public) resources is recognized, and the Bank suggests it will pursue available options to catalyse and mobilise additional capital specifically for climate action.
+Accordingly, the critical need to crowd-in additional private (and public) resources is recognised, and the Bank suggests it will pursue available options to catalyse and mobilise additional capital specifically for climate action.

 On the basis of these four pillars, the CCP sets out three key conditions for successfully meeting the overarching goals:

-1. A sustained and growing pipeline of climate-related investment opportunities
+- A sustained and growing pipeline of climate-related investment opportunities.

-2. A sustained ability to mobilise additional resources and access concessions sources of funding
+- A sustained ability to mobilise additional resources and access concessional sources of funding.

-3. Increased demand from member countries for climate-related support
+- Increased demand from member countries for climate-related support.

 For the former climate finance commitment, the CCAP includes a dedicated annex detailing how this target was constructed.
-To do so, the IsDB considered both internal data from the Bank’s regional hubs regarding existing pipelines and financing projections, and the expected borrowing required to fund the climate change commitments in member countries’ NDCs.
-Using this data, a projected range of the Bank’s climate finance commitments by 2030 was calculated (27% – 36%).
+In doing so, the IsDB considered both internal data from the Bank’s regional hubs regarding existing pipelines and financing projections, and the expected borrowing required to fund the climate change commitments in member countries’ NDCs.
+Using this data, a projected range of the Bank’s climate finance commitments by 2030 was calculated (27%–36%).
 This suggests that the IsDB’s target of 35% by 2025 is at the ambitious end of the scale for what was deemed to be viable in the context of the Bank’s operations.

 Neither the CCP or CCAP make explicit reference to the principle of “do no harm” or commitment to “do good beyond do no harm”.

-• Explicitly communicate a clear timeline for the full Paris Agreement alignment of all new approvals (e.g. including non-sovereign operations), as well as the Bank’s institutional alignment in line with the full set of Joint MDB building blocks.
+- The IsDB should explicitly communicate a clear timeline for the full Paris Agreement alignment of all new approvals (e.g. including non-sovereign operations), as well as the Bank’s institutional alignment in line with the full set of Joint MDB building blocks.
+In doing so, the Bank should confirm whether it intends to rely exclusively on the Joint MDB methodological principles for assessing Paris Agreement alignment of new operations, or whether the Bank will also develop a tailor-made guide for applying the principles of the Joint MDB approach to its own operations, in line with best practice among peer institutions.[4]

-• Commit to undertaking a public consultation on the content of its new ten-year strategy, as is common practice among peer institutions when updating key institutional documentation.
+- Commit to undertaking a public consultation on the content of its next five-year corporate strategy, as is common practice among peer institutions when updating key institutional documentation.

 [1] The other cross-cutting areas are: (1) supporting the development of Islamic finance; (2) supporting the development needs of women and youth; and (3) scaling up capacity development.